shanepeckham/AKS_Security/README.md

 ### Container Level

-Scan container - solutions include:
+• Use a trusted registry so that only authorised images are depployed to the cluster
-• Aqua, Twistlock
+• Regularly apply security updates to cluster and container images (AKS will auto patch.
+Azure automatically applies security patches to the nodes in an AKS cluster on a nightly schedule

-• Avoid access to HOST PIC namespace - only if absolutely necessary
+•Scan container - solutions include:
-• Avoid access toi Host PID namespace - only if absolutely necessary
+•• Aqua, Twistlock
-• A pod policy cannot necessarily protect against a container image that has privileged root access
+•• Avoid access to HOST PIC namespace - only if absolutely necessary •• Avoid access toi Host PID namespace - only if absolutely necessary •• A pod policy cannot necessarily protect against a container image that has privileged root access

 •• Scan image with Aqua MicroScanner - https://github.com/aquasecurity/microscanner - can be run be developer on dev workstation prior to uploading to container registry
 Add the following to the Dockerfile